 Wholesale (Bulk Distribution)

-Wholesale is about buying products in bulk from manufacturers or distributors, then selling direct to other stores.
+Wholesale is all about buying products in bulk from manufacturers or distributors, then selling direct to other stores.
 This could be clothing and apparel, electronics and accessories, food and drink… you name it.
 Success as a wholesaler depends on one very expensive thing, however: space.
 You’ll also need time to build a reputation before expanding into bulk distribution.

 So, when it comes to ideas for starting an online business from zero, wholesale might be more of a medium-long term model to aim for.
 Luckily, there are easier ways to get started.